visrm/C-Assignments/PART-1.md

                                                               |     End      |
                                                               +--------------+
 ```
-# Find sum & reverse of digits
+# Find sum and reverse of digits
 ## Description

 The problem involves finding the sum and reverse of the digits of a given number.